amjad489/python_rabbitmq_producer_consumer/README.md

 # python_rabbitmq_producer_consumer
 This is repo contains code to test rabbitmq by sending and receiving dummy data.
 It uses *`pika`* library to generate data.
+The code is used from the default example from the official pika library github page and has been updated accordingly.

 ## Dependencies
  - Python 3